-If you are a foreign national working in the United States on an H-1B visa, you may eventually come to a point where you have to file for an extension of your permitted stay.
-The maximum period you'll be allowed to stay on your initial H1-B visa is three years.
+If you are a foreign national working in the United States on an H-1B visa, you might eventually come to a point where you have to file for an extension of your permitted stay.
+The maximum period you'll be allowed to stay on your initial H-1B visa is three years.
 After that, you can apply for extensions up to a maximum of an additional three years.

-In limited circumstances, you may even be able to get permission for an extension of stay beyond the six-year maximum.
+In limited circumstances, you might even be able to get permission for an extension of stay beyond the six-year maximum.
 That normally requires an employer to sponsor you for a green card and meet certain milestones well before you reach the end of your six years.

 As before, your employer will need to file a Form I-129 on your behalf, with the H Supplement and supporting documents.
 These documents include a letter describing your position within the company, copies of your university diploma(s) and transcript(s), copies of your passport and I-94 Departure Record, paychecks and W-2s to show you’ve been working and getting paid, and the Form I-797 that USCIS originally issued to approve you for H-1B status.

-Your employer will also need to submit a new labor condition application (LCA) for any extensions beyond the three-year period of initial USCIS approval of your H-1B petition.
-Unlike in the past, it is not enough for the employer to submit the Form I-129 with evidence that the LCA is pending -- your employer must actually receive certification of the LCA from the Department of Labor (DOL) first, and submit proof of that.
+Your employer will also need to submit a new Labor Condition Application (LCA) for any extensions beyond the three-year period of initial USCIS approval of your H-1B petition.
+Unlike in the past, it is not enough for the employer to submit the Form I-129 with evidence that the LCA is pending -- your employer must actually receive certification of the LCA from the Department of Labor (DOL) first, and submit the certified LCA.

-Before approving your extension, USCIS has the power to conduct a site visit, and interview you and your supervisors in person, through its Fraud Detection and National Security (FDNS) office.
+Before or after approving your extension, USCIS has the power to conduct a site visit, and interview you and your supervisors in person, through its Fraud Detection and National Security (FDNS) office.

-For nonimmigrant (temporary) visas, applicants must prove that they do not secretly intend to live permanently in the United States.
-However, many H-1B applicants apply for a green card while in the U.S., often through the same employer as sponsored them for the H-1B.
-Fortunately, all you need to do in this situation is give your assurance that you will depart the United States upon the completion of your authorized stay.
+To qualify for most nonimmigrant (temporary) visas, applicants must prove that they do not secretly intend to live permanently in the United States.
+However, many H-1B applicants apply for a green card while in the U.S., often through the same employer that sponsored them for the H-1B.

-Only two circumstances will justify asking for more than six years on an H or L visa.
+Only two circumstances will make you eligible for more than six years on an H or L visa.
 The first is if you have an approved preference petition (for a U.S. green card) and are otherwise eligible for adjustment of status but for the unavailability of an immigrant visa due to the waiting period created by per-country limits.
-In such a situation, you'd want to include a copy of your I-140 approval notice with the extension application.
+In such a situation, you'd want to include a copy of your I-140 approval notice with the extension petition.

 If you have difficulty applying for an extension of your H-1B visa or you have questions about the application process, consult with an experienced U.S. immigration attorney, who can guide you through the process.